dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/10 Lecture 10.md

   \ar[urr, bend right, "\exists \et"']
 & &
 \end{tikzcd}
-Here "slicing" means finding such a $U$.
+Here "slicing" means finding such a $U$, and this can be done using the structure theorem for smooth morphisms.
 :::

 :::{.example title="non-smooth group schemes"}